There are many types of accidents on construction sites, in this post we discuss how to prevent accidents & injury on sites.

 You should also encourage your employees to do a quick check of the equipment or machinery before they use it, in order to make sure that it is functioning correctly.
 Any maintenance issues should be reported to management as soon as possible if not immediately.

-Another common cause of construction site accidents is when workers trip over debris and injure themselves with a fall or a slip.
+Another common cause of a construction accident is when workers trip over debris and injure themselves with a fall or a slip.
 It is very important to keep all of the walkways free of debris in order to avoid unnecessary injuries.
 All employees need to be on board with this and there should be an accepted and enforced standard of cleanliness throughout the workplace.

 Put all tools and materials away in the correct place when you are finished working with them.
 Also, if there is a spill it should be cleaned up right away, with the area marked off as “Wet” until it is safe to walk on again.